Workshop on “Development of maritime energy efficiency and emissions strategies and their implementation” held in Singapore, 27 September 2017

 - Awareness raising and capacity-building activities

-- Establishment of public-private partnerships to encourage technology transfer
+- Establishment of public-private partnerships to support low carbon shipping

 The Lead Pilot Countries (LPCs) of the GloMEEP project are: